-The amounts presented for each fiscal year were determined as of the prior fiscal year ending June 30.
+^{} The amounts presented for each fiscal year were determined as of the prior fiscal year ending June 30.

-This will be the same percentage for all participant employers in the LGERS plan.
+This will be the same percentage all participant employers in the LGERS plan.

-Town Bailey, North Carolina Town of Bailey's Contribution Required Supplementary Information Last Seven Fiscal Years
+Town of Bailey, North Carolina Town of Bailey's Contributions Required Supplementary Information Last Eight Fiscal Years